 In fact, it’s not all that hard.

 One of the great realizations I want you to walk away with today is that the crooks running Wall Street are not smarter than you.
-And they aren’t better traders than you either.
+And they aren’t better traders than you, either.

 Consider this stunning fact…